Skip to main content ] Facebook Twitter Member area

 Key points:

-• It is important to pull over if you begin to feel unwell, put on your emergency signal and call for help or signal to other motorists in case you begin to feel unwell
+• It is important to pull over if you begin to feel unwell; put on your emergency signal and call for help or signal to other motorists in case you begin to feel unwell

-• Ensure that your car is stocked with carbohydrates and sweets to treat hypoglycemia — although, liquid works faster, so some cordial in the centre console or glove compartment
+• Ensure that your car is stocked with carbohydrates and sweets to treat hypoglycemia — although, liquid works faster, so store some cordial in the centre console or glove compartment

 • If you are pulled over by police whilst feeling unwell, symptoms of diabetes may be confused for intoxication by law enforcement, such as sweet breath, unsteady movement and disorientation

-This edition of Aged Care Guide will provide an overview of driving with diabetes, how diabetes is likely to impact older people and symptoms of diabetic shock.
+This edition of Aged Care Guide will provide an overview of driving with diabetes, how diabetes is likely to impact older people and the symptoms of diabetic shock.
 Diabetic shock is characterised by an elevated heart rate, confusion, sweating, tremors and feeling weak.

-What is type two diabetes?
+What is type-2 diabetes?

-Symptoms of type two diabetes include:
+Symptoms of type-2 diabetes include:

 • Excessive thirst